CNuge/snp-placer/README.md

 ## Workflow

-1. This program allows you to accurately place snps on a genome after you have conducted an alignment of short sequence reads against a genome.
-Assuming the position of the SNP on the short read is known, then you can use this to find the exact base pair on the reference chromosome/contig.
-For my use of this function the .sam alignment info was generated though a burrows-wheeler alignment.
+### `filter_sam_file.py` - Filters a .sam file retaining only the required data

-2. You can conduct an initial filtering of the .sam file, splitting alignments to one location from alignments to two+ locations.
+You can conduct an initial filtering of the .sam file, splitting alignments to one location from alignments to two+ locations.
 This is because you may wish to treat these cases in different manners.

 3. The program will determine the bp position for the snp on the chromosome/contig of the reference genome you have aligned it to (using the .sam information)